fs-webdev/fs-dialog/README.md

 semistandard --verbose '**/*.html' '**/*.js' --fix | snazzy
 ```

 for a report of JS standards infractions and to automatically fix the easy infractions _(mostly whitespace, commas, quotes, and semicolons)_.
-Custom configuration should be added to a `semistandard` section of package.json.
+Customiations should be added to a `semistandard` section of package.json.

 In order for **`stylelint`** to run, you need to globally install it: